5 Easy-To-Miss Apostrophe Errors

 Bonus Tip: Style Guide Variations

-We should briefly note that the guidelines above reflect common usage and the recommendations of many style guides (e.g., they are in line with Chicago style).
+We should also note that the guidelines above reflect common usage and the recommendations of many style guides (e.g., they are in line with Chicago style).
 But some style guides will take a slightly different approach to the one set out above.

 For example, AP style recommends omitting the “s” for all “for … sake” expressions featuring a word that ends in an “s” sound, not just words that end in the letter “s”: